 Dal Makhani with Pot-in-Pot Brown Rice

-One of the significant advantages of the Instant Pot is the option to do Pot-in-Pot Cooking, or PIP.
+One of the significant advantages of the Instant Pot is the option for Pot-in-Pot Cooking, or PIP.
 This means being able to cook multiple things at a time by also cooking in a small pot inside the main pot.
-To do pot-in-pot cooking, you need a tall trivet and stainless steel containers that you can use within the main pot.
+For pot-in-pot cooking, you need a tall trivet and stainless steel containers that you can use within the main pot.

-Another important thing with pot-in-pot cooking is considering the cooking time for the dishes you want to cook together.
-As an example, Dal Makhani takes about 30 minutes to cook at high pressure, and brown rice takes about 22-25 minutes at high pressure.
+Another critical thing to consider with pot-in-pot cooking is the cooking time for the dishes you want to cook together.
+For example, Dal Makhani takes about 30 minutes to cook at high pressure, and brown rice takes around 22-25 minutes at high pressure.
 Hence, if I add brown rice pot-in-pot with beans, they will cook well.

-I would not cook white rice along with Dal Makhani; however, it would work well with dal tadka, which cooks in 6-8 minutes at high pressure.
+I wouldn’t cook white rice with Dal Makhani; however, it would work well with dal tadka, which cooks in 6-8 minutes at high pressure.

 Learn more about the instant pot pot-in-pot method with this comprehensive guide!

-Once you add all the ingredients for Dal Makhani in the instant pot, place the trivet and then the bowl of brown rice with water.
+Once you’ve added all the ingredients for Dal Makhani to the instant pot, place the trivet and then the bowl of brown rice with water.
 This way, they will both cook together.
 Enjoy the meal!

-This restaurant-style Dal Makhani is creamy and flavorful.
+This restaurant-style Dal Makhani is creamy and full of flavor.
 It would be a great addition to your next party or potluck.

-The best part is that you can prepare it the day before, and it gets more flavorful the next day.
+The best part is that you can prepare it the day before, and it tastes even better the next day.
 Just before serving, heat it well, and top with some butter and cream.
 And you are good to go!

 Vegan Dal Makhani

-Most of the ingredients in this Dal Makhani are already vegan, except the butter and cream (if you are adding them).
-To make this dal vegan, just replace butter with your favorite plant-based oil or vegan butter and use coconut milk or cashew cream at the end instead of dairy cream.
+Most of the ingredients in this Dal Makhani are already vegan, except for the butter and cream (if you choose to add them).
+To make this dal vegan, simply replace the butter with your favorite plant-based oil or vegan butter and use coconut milk or cashew cream instead of dairy cream at the end.

 Can I use canned kidney beans when making Dal Makhani?

-Technically, you can use canned kidney beans; however, as they are pre-cooked, you must add them at the end and simmer for 5-10 minutes.
+Technically, you can use canned kidney beans; however, since they are pre-cooked, you need to add them at the end and simmer for 5-10 minutes.

 I feel there is no advantage to using canned kidney beans in this recipe, as it does not help cut the cooking time.
 You will still want to cook the dal for the same amount of time to get the perfect creamy texture.
 So, why not save some money and use dry kidney beans?